 Health and safety

-They must make sure your home is fit to live in in if your tenancy began after 20 March 2019.
+They should also make sure your home is fit to live in.

 Your home may not be fit to live in because of hazards such as:

 - broken windows, falling plaster, or dangerous stairs